tjhickey724/discrete_math/notes/graph_theory/overview.md

 ## Directed Acyclic Graphs
 A graph without any cycles is called a **directed acyclic graph** or **DAG**

+## Factoring a digraph
-Any directed graph can be
+Any directed graph can be factored into a DAG whose elements are equivalence classes...